 Source a document means to show how that document’s historical situation, audience purpose, or point of view is relevant to the interpretation of the document.

-To source for historical situation means that you place the document in its larger historical context.
+To source for a historical situation means that you place the document in its larger historical context.
 So if your document is Lincoln’s second inaugural address, then it might be important to know its historical situation.
-This means that it was given in the American Civil War to source for the audience.
+This means that it was given in the American Civil War as the source for the audience.
 You need to demonstrate why it’s essential for us to know to whom this was written.

 Source for point of view